Kenneth Clark: Civilisation, 1966–1969

 David Attenborough, the controller of the BBC's new second television channel, BBC2, was in charge of introducing colour broadcasting to the UK.
 He conceived the idea of a series about great paintings as the standard-bearer for colour television, and had no doubt that Clark would be much the best presenter for it.
 Clark was attracted by the suggestion, but at first declined to commit himself.
-He later recalled that what convinced him that he should take part was Attenborough’s use of the word "civilisation" to sum up what the series would be about.
+He later recalled that what convinced him that he should take part was Attenborough's use of the word "civilisation" to sum up what the series would be about.

 The series consisted of thirteen programmes, each fifty minutes long, written and presented by Clark, covering western European civilisation from the end of the Dark Ages to the early twentieth century.
 As the civilisation under consideration excluded Graeco-Roman, Asian and other historically important cultures, a title was chosen that disclaimed comprehensiveness: Civilisation: A Personal View by Kenneth Clark.
 Although it focused chiefly on the visual arts and architecture, there were substantial sections about drama, literature, philosophy and socio-political movements.
 Clark wanted to include more about law and philosophy, but "I could not think of any way of making them visually interesting."

 After initial mutual antipathy, Clark and his principal director, Michael Gill, established a congenial working relationship.
 They and their production team spent three years from 1966 filming in a hundred and seventeen locations in thirteen countries.
 The filming was to the highest technical standards of the day, and quickly went over budget; it cost £500,000 by the time it was complete.
-Attenborough rejigged his broadcasting schedules to spread the cost.
+Attenborough rejigged his broadcasting schedules to spread the cost by transmitting each episode twice in a week.